0xjmux/iot_leddriver_hw/README.md

 * Origianlly planned to design my own firmware to integrate with the Spotify API Directly; but eventually switched to the much more featured combination of WLED + LEDFx.
 * Compatible with the popular [WLED](https://github.com/Aircoookie/WLED) firmware: just change the LED data pin to `GPIO21`.
 * (See [DEVELOPMENT-NOTES.md](DEVELOPMENT-NOTES.md) for full pinout and other information).

+> [!WARNING]
+> This was my first real PCB design, and I've improved a lot since I completed it.
+Take it (especially <=v2.2) with a grain of salt.

 ### Features
 * ESP32 based for low-cost IoT Capability, can use either `ESP32-S2-SOLO` (single core, cheaper) or `ESP32-S3-WROOM` (dual core).